 Fear and greed – two emotions that you need to control to be able to succeed in investing.
 If you’re still learning how to master them, then it’s better to have less high-risk investments first.

 The economy, both local and global, play an important role in how investments perform.
 The better the outlook on the country’s future economic growth, the more aggressive you can be with your investments.

 Other Posts Which You Might Find Helpful:

-Disclaimer: The investing tips in this post is solely based on personal knowledge and experience.
-It does NOT constitute as professional financial advice.
-Consult with a certified adviser to address your specific financial concerns.
+Disclaimer: The investing tips does NOT constitute professional financial advice.
+Consult with a registered financial planner to address your specific concerns.